Continuous Variable Quantum Key Distribution with Single Quadrature Measurement at Arbitrary Reference Frame: Introduction

 In theoretical analysis, the reference frames of state preparation at Alice and that of the state measurement at Bob are assumed to be fixed and known to Eve.
 To avoid Eve replacing the coherent states with squeezed states, either a random selection of the quadrature or measuring both of them at the same time is necessary.
 However, in practice, the frame of measurement is continuously rotated at an arbitrary rate.
 Measurement of quadrature along the arbitrary frame of reference has been already proposed in \cite{soh2015self}, however this is a quadrature switching version with the homodyne detector.
 We propose the arbitrary frame of measurement scheme without switching quadratures and using a homodyne detector.
 We consider the measurement frame of reference to be dynamic during the protocol run.
 The initial angle, the rate of rotation and the direction of the rotation of the frame of measurement are taken to be random as well.
 We also assume that over the protocol run, the frame of measurement could be rotated to all the possible angles.
+The phase drift can collectively be caused by - Alice's preparation setup - $\theta_{\text{Alice}}$, transmission channel - $\theta_{\text{ch}}$ and Bob's measurement setup - $\theta_{\text{Bob}}$.
+We note here that the current work addresses the phase drift that happens at Bob's measurement setup inside his station, and works for both transmitted/local local oscillator schemes.